GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It was on one of my journeys between the EDSAC room and the punching equipment the realization came over me with full force that a good part of the remainder of my life was going to be spent in finding errors in my own programs.
+> ### The science of operations, as derived from mathematics more especially, is a science of itself, and has its own abstract truth and value.
 >
-> ~ *Maurice Wilkes*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts